Thailand by Train

 There are four major routes from Bangkok:

-The southern line leads to the tropical beaches and islands of the south, and connects with the Malaysian railway system at Padang Besar and Sungai Kholok; from Padang Besar you can travel the entire length of the Malaysian Peninsula arriving at last at the island city of Singapore with its unique blend of east and west.
+The Southern Line leads to the tropical beaches and islands of the south, and connects with the Malaysian railway system at Padang Besar and Sungai Kholok; from Padang Besar you can travel the entire length of the Malaysian Peninsula arriving at last at the island city of Singapore with its unique blend of east and west.

 Byways

 Alongside the main routes the Thai Railway system has several curious branch lines - I particularly like the Mae Khlong-Mahachai line from Bangkok to the coast.
 This line originates in Thonburi, west Bangkok, and with no connection to the main network, goes south west to the old fishing ports of Samut Sakhon and Samut Songkhram, with a break in the line at the Tha Chin river in Samut Sakhon - if you want to travel the rest of the line you have to take a two baht ferry and catch another train on the other side.
-I have tried this trip (see the Mahachai Railway section, but if you try it yourself, check on the train times, because there are not many trains west of the river.
+I have tried this trip (see the Mahachai Railway section), but if you try it yourself, check on the train times, because there are not many trains west of the Tha Chin river.

 One byway which I have not tried, but will do some day, is the train from Bangkok to the old town of Suphanburi, which branches off the main Southern line near Nakhon Pathom.
 Unfortunately there is only one train per day, leaving Bangkok at 16.40, arriving Suphanburi at 19.40.
 This is somewhat more convenient than the return train, which leaves Suphanburi at 04.50.